An online acquaintance was—rightfully if her parody is anything close to reality—poking some rhetorical fun at Catholic marriage blogs.

 You can make the boiled eggs the night before, or you can make them the morning of; but I strongly recommend that you make the bacon in the oven the morning of.
 The way my kitchen appliances work, I find that if I turn on the oven and the stove at the same time, the bacon and eggs finish more or less simultaneously.

 As always, Tuesdays are ballet-lesson day in our house, so a slow-cooker meal is essential.
-Although the recipe’s the same as last week, it’s by request of my lovely life.
+Although the recipe’s the same as last week, it’s by request of my lovely wife.
 Besides, who doesn’t like red beans and rice?

 If you get up early enough to make it the day of, the carrot bread is delicious straight from the oven—otherwise, the night before is fine.